qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

     - Client: 8 vcpus, 16 GiB memory, 64GiB storage (`Standard D8ls v5` on Azure Cloud)
     - Server: 8 vcpus, 32 GiB memory, 64GiB storage (`Standard D8s v3` on Azure Cloud)
 - The Python client uploads data to the server, waits for all required indexes to be constructed, and then performs searches with configured number of threads.
 We repeat this process with different configurations for each engine, and then select the best one for a given precision.
 - We ran all the engines in docker and limited their memory to 25GB.
-This was used to ensure fairness by avoiding the case of some engine configs being too greedy with RAM usage for caching.
+This was used to ensure fairness by avoiding the case of some engine configs being too greedy with RAM usage.
 This 25 GB limit is completely fair because even to serve the largest `dbpedia-openai-1M-1536-angular` dataset, one hardly needs `1M * 1536 * 4bytes * 1.5 = 8.6GB` of RAM (including vectors + index).
 Hence, we decided to provide all the engines with ~3x the requirement.

 Please note that some of the configs of some engines crashed on some datasets because of the 25 GB memory limit.
 That's why you might see fewer points for some engines on choosing higher precision thresholds.